thiesgehrmann/Homokaryon-Expression/README.md

     * diff_regulated.tsv: The differentially expressed genes
     * diff_regulated_ids.tsv: The identifiers of differentially expressed genes
     * gene_ratio_stats.tsv: Gene read ratio (GRR) statistics
-    * genes.differentiable.png: A graphical visualization of the genes that are differntiable by markers
+    * *(A) genes.differentiable.png*: A graphical visualization of the genes that are differntiable by markers
     * genes.gene_ratio_chromosome.all.png: A graphical visualization, as above, where the GRR is shown on top of the genes, averaged across all samples.
     * genes.gene_ratio_chromosome.all.svg
-    * genes.gene_ratio_chromosome.sample1.png: A graphical visualization of the differntially expressed genes in sample 1
+    * *(B) genes.gene_ratio_chromosome.sample1.png*: A graphical visualization of the differntially expressed genes in sample 1
     * genes.gene_ratio_chromosome.sample1.svg
     * genes.gene_ratio_chromosome.sample2.png
     * genes.gene_ratio_chromosome.sample2.svg